wagtail/wagtail/README.rst

 Commercial Support
 ~~~~~~~~~~~~~~~~~~
 Wagtail is sponsored by `Torchbox <https://torchbox.com/>`_.
-If you need help implementing Wagtail, please contact us: hello@torchbox.com.
+If you need help implementing or hosting Wagtail, please contact us: hello@torchbox.com.

 Compatibility